-After two weeks of numerous worksheets which were always completed with enthusiasm, endless heads, shoulders, knees and toes at break time I still wasn’t ready to leave…
+After two weeks of numerous worksheets which were always completed with enthusiasm and endless games of heads, shoulders, knees and toes at break time I still wasn’t ready to leave…

 If there is one word to describe the students in the school in Bali, it has to be energetic!
 From the moment I arrived at the school to the moment we were waving goodbye, the kids were lively.
 This was overwhelming at first and something I’m not used to.

 If there was one thing I wasn’t prepared for, it was the classes changing daily.
 The Balinese culture is so important to the people of Bali.
-Whenever there is a ceremony or an individual’s special day they just don’t turn up!
+Whenever there is a ceremony or an individual’s special day the kids just don’t turn up to school!